bircanuysal/mastermind/README.md

 ### Installation

-- On your command line, clone the repository with Git:
+- On your terminal, clone the repository with Git:

 `git clone https://github.com/tuvo1106/reach_mastermind`